tillitis/tkey-ssh-agent/README.md

 This host program for the signerapp is a complete, alternative ssh-agent with practical use.
 The signerapp binary gets built into the tk-ssh-agent, which will upload it to the USB stick when started.
-By default, tk-ssh-agent tries to auto-detect the path of the serial port.
-This should work for the Tillitis Key 1 USB stick.
-But if you have more than one USB stick plugged in, or if you are running on QEMU, then you will need to pass to pass a `--port` An example:
+Like the other host programs, tk-ssh-agent tries to auto-detect serial ports of Tillitis USB sticks.
+If more than one is found, or if you're running on QEMU, then you'll need to use the `--port` flag.
+An example of that:

 ```
 $ ./tk-ssh-agent -a ./agent.sock --port /dev/pts/1